getml/getml.com/src/docs/contact/index.md

 # **How can we help you?** {: .h2-lg .center-lg .mb-1-lg }

 Want to get in touch with us?
-Choose an option below and we’ll be happy to show you how Gatsby can be transform your company’s web experience.
+Choose an option below and we’ll be happy to show you how getML can transform your company’s approach to machine learning on enterprise data.
-{: .medium-lg .mute .center-lg .mb-3-lg .w-60-lg}
+{: .medium-lg .mute .center-lg .mb-3-lg .w-75-lg}

 /// html | div.grid.cards.cards-clear.mb-4-lg